 DeltaMLBench: Can AI Agents Improve on Published ML Research?

-The Setup: Real Repos, Real Papers, Real Baselines
+Setup: Real Repos, Real Papers, Real Baselines

 We curated tasks from Papers With Code, filtering for post-January 2024 publications with accessible repos and datasets, training runtimes under 10 hours on a single GPU, and confirmed end-to-end reproducibility.
-Starting from ~380 candidates, human verification narrowed the pool to 67 reproducible tasks, from which we selected 50 for maximum domain diversity.
+Starting from approximately 380 candidates, human verification narrowed the pool to 67 reproducible tasks, from which we selected 50 for maximum domain diversity.

 Two Agent Architectures